 On September 4, 2014, City Council passed a "Resolution of Intent" (2014-09-04-0029R) expressing its intent to create a new TIRZ "for the purpose of financing the cost of redevelopment and encouraging development in this area that would otherwise not attract sufficient market development in a timely manner".
-In addition, after passage of the Resolution of Intent, staff sent correspondence to Bexar County to inquire as to their interest in participating in the proposed TIRZ.
+In addition, after passage of the Resolution of Intent, staff sent correspondence to Bexar County to inquire as to their interest in participating in the TIRZ.

-The life of the proposed Northeast Corridor TIRZ is to be 20 years with the TIRZ being in existence through September 30, 2034.
-At the time of the preliminary Project Plan, the City is the only participating taxing entity identified, with the City's tax rate per \$100.00 valuation at \$0.56569.
-The City of San Antonio will participate at 100% of its tax rate.
+The term of the Northeast Corridor TIRZ is 20 years with the TIRZ being in existence through September 30, 2034.
+The City is the only participating taxing entity, with the City's tax rate per \$100.00 valuation at \$0.55827.
+The City of San Antonio's participation rate is 100% of its tax rate.